nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. A user should be able to export and use the stored prescriptions data elsewehere.
 5. Should be able to display the application correctly regardless of the screen size.
+6. Should have a user friendly and intuitive interface.

 ### Glossary